PaddlePaddle/docs/docs/install/compile/macos-compile_en.md

 cd Paddle
 ```

-#### 6. Switch to a more stable release branch to compile: (Note that python 3.6, python 3.7 version are supported from the 1.2 branch, python3.8 version started supporting from release/1.8 branch, python3.9 version started supporting from release/2.1 branch)
+#### 6. Switch to a more stable release branch to compile: (Note that python 3.6, python 3.7 version are supported from the 1.2 branch, python3.8 version started supporting from release/1.8 branch, python3.9 version started supporting from release/2.1 branch, python3.10 version started supporting from release/2.3 branch)

 ```
 git checkout [name of the branch]